Will the Council pay?

 Because a person who receives care and support outside a care home will need to pay their daily living costs charging rules ensure they have enough money to meet these costs.
-For care at home, after charging a person must be left with the appropriate minimum income guarantee.
+For care at home, after charging a person must be left with the appropriate Minimum Income Guarantee (MIG).

 Care in a Care/Nursing home

-You will retain a Personal Expenses Allowance of £24.90 per week.
+You will retain a Personal Expenses Allowance, currently £24.90 per week.
 If the Local Authority allows you to defer paying for your care against the value of a property, used as security (Deferred Payment Agreement), you may keep up to £144 per week.
 Please ask us to explain these rules to you as they do not apply to everyone who owns a house.

 Remember it is an individual’s care need being assessed and so an individual’s ability to contribute towards the cost that will be financially assessed, any joint savings will be halved a financial assessment.